Skip to main content

 The New York Manual decision demonstrates the complex legal landscape surrounding no-fault verification requirements.
 These disputes can significantly impact both medical care access and financial outcomes for all parties involved.

 At the Law Office of Jason Tenenbaum, we have extensive experience handling no-fault verification disputes for both medical providers and accident victims.
-We understand the nuanced requirements established by cases like New York Manual and can help navigate these complex legal waters.
+We understand the nuanced requirements established by cases like New York Manual and can help address these complex legal waters.

 Our Approach to Verification Disputes